 - Wait till after the baby is born to purchase a breast pump.
 If you receive one as a shower gift, do not open it until after your milk is in and breastfeeding is well established.
 Breast pumps cannot be returned once opened, and can be a costly loss if it is not the right one for your needs.
 Your lactation consultant or peer counselor can help you choose which pump is best for your needs.
 Employed mothers will need advanced features for breast pumping frequently at work.

-- Read books by lactation professionals.
-Some excellent sources to choose from at your local library or bookstore are:
+Some excellent books choose from at your local library or bookstore are:

 - The Latch and Other Keys to Breastfeeding Success by Dr. Jack Newman and Teresa Pitman

 - Breastfeeding: Getting Breastfeeding Right for You by Renfrew, Arms & Fisher

 - Dr. Mom’s Guide for Breastfeeding by Maryann Neifert, MD

 - Breastfeeding: Keep It Simple by Amy Spangler MN, RN, IBCLC

 - Nursing Mother, Working Mother by Gale Pryor